Falklands, South Georgia, & Antarctica

 Day 2, Embarkation

 Arriving at the ship in the afternoon, you will be greeted by our Expedition Team and ship’s officers at a safety and orientation briefing followed by the Captain’s welcome dinner.
 Then, watch the city lights fade in the fresh night air as we sail seaward.
+Click here to learn more about what life is like on board one of our all-suite ships.

 Day 3-4, Southern Ocean